Tendo4/Car-Insurance/README.md

 The above visual shows us that as the drivers expirience increases , the outcome reduces .
 This means that more expirienced drivers are less likely to make insurance claims

+I selected the KNN model

+Its metrics are shown below

+recall:0.88

+precision:0.69

+accuracy:0.86

+Explanation of false positive and false negative  impact on stake Holders

+False positives :213

+False negatives :244

+Basing on the above information , this means that the insurance company isnt able to 100% find out the information about the outcome of people who applied for insurance and those that didnt

+RECOMMENDATIONS: